Dear Rock Angel

 But first, if you enjoy my work, please subscribe to my newsletter and be sure to check out my books and the Moon Telegrams.

-If you are a big family person with a love of the traditional Christmas Day, this diary entry might not be for you.
-If you are open to alternative views, though, feeling out of place about the season or feeling like the black sheep of the family.
-Have a seat and read on.
+If you are a family person with a love of a traditional Christmas Day, this diary entry might not be for you.
+If you are open to alternative views, feel out of place about the season or feel like the black sheep of the family then have a seat and read on.

 The UK is in full Christmas mode; the city lights are lit and shining, the overpriced menus are displayed in restaurants, and the supermarkets are going bonkers with jams (the car type) and trolley rage.

-Every year, it seems a bigger and bigger deal is made about Christmas and the dreaded Christmas Lunch.
+Every year, it seems a bigger and bigger deal is made about Christmas and the dreaded Christmas lunch.
 Every year, I find myself becoming more and more bothered by the big day and – let’s keep it real shall we – the obligatory roast dinner with a bunch of hoo-ha.
-I’m vegan with a strong nut allergy by the way, so the traditional festivities ship has already sailed without me before I even mention anything else.
-(If you're looking for some vegan Christams inspo BBC Food has an array of ideas.
+I’m vegan with a strong nut allergy, by the way, so the traditional festivities ship sailed some time ago without me.
+If you're looking for some vegan Christams inspo, BBC Food has an array of lovely ideas.

-Whilst it may be a time for family and friends to come together Christmas Day, or the festive time in general, can be a distressing and lonely period.
-I’m a big Christmas person, don’t misunderstand, but in a particular fashion.
-I love the build-up, spending time with my boys and soul family, feeling cosy, reviewing the year, and Christmas Eve is the best day of the year as far as I am concerned.
-Christmas morning can also be beautiful, especially when children are young enough to have the Santa magic in flow but the rest of it – you can keep.
+Whilst it may be a time for family and friends to come together, Christmas Day and the festive time in general can be a distressing and lonely period.
+I’m a big Christmas person don’t misunderstand, but in a particular fashion.
+I love the build-up, spending time with my boys, soul family, wandering fairy lit places and Christmas Eve is the best day of the year as far as I am concerned.
+Christmas morning is also beautiful, especially when children are young and Santa is real, but the rest of it – you can keep.

 * This post may contain affiliate links.
 Please read our disclosure statement